kite-sdk/kite/kite-data/src/site/markdown/guide.md

 if they want to change this behavior.

-The `FileSystemMetadataProvider` (also in the package `com.cloudera.cdk.data.filesystem`) plugin stores dataset metadata information on a Hadoop `FileSystem` in a hidden directory.
+The `FileSystemMetadataProvider` (also in the package `org.kitesdk.data.filesystem`) plugin stores dataset metadata information on a Hadoop `FileSystem` in a hidden directory.
 As with its sibling `FileSystemDatasetRepository`, its constructor accepts a Hadoop `FileSystem` object and a base directory.
 When metadata needs to be stored, a directory